 Last year was the warmest in recorded history, according to both NASA and the National Oceanic and Atmospheric Administration, with droughts, floods, wildfires, and crop failures as a preview of the new abnormal.

-In response, some U.S. billionaires are reportedly buying mountain fortresses in the Rockies, while Davos, Switzerland, billionaires are buying getaway farms in New Zealand with airplane landing strips.
+In response, some U.S. billionaires are reportedly buying mountain fortresses in the Rockies, while Davos, Switzerland, billionaires are buying getaway farms in New Zealand with airplane landing strips. [pullquote]The wealthy will not be able to build a wall high enough or a silo deep enough.[/pullquote]

 But these escapes are only temporary.
 If the Earth’s temperature continues to rise, these island paradises will be swamped from rising sea levels.
 The mountain fortresses will be choked with the smoke of burning forests.
 It is in no one’s interest to continue operating as if a few privileged people are going to escape on a spaceship or retreat to a mountaintop enclave.